oblador/react-native-vector-icons/DEVELOPMENT.md

 ## Versioning

 For fonts we track upstream versions.
-Ocassionally we'll need to make changes out of step with upstream for example updating the javascript.
+Occasionally we'll need to make changes out of step with upstream for example updating the Javascript.

 | Upstream | Action               | Our Version           |
 | -------- | -------------------- | --------------------- |